nesquena/gitdocs/README.md

 # Gitdocs

 Collaborate on files and docs through a shared git repository. gitdocs will automatically push changes to the repo as well as pull in changes.
 This allows any git repo to be used as a collaborative task list or wiki for a team.

-You can also start a web front-end allowing the repo to be viewed through the browser.
+You can also start a web front-end allowing the repo to be accessed through a browser.

 ## Installation